 Did something spark your interest?
 Feel unclear?
 Missing something?

-I genuinely welcome your feedback, your questions, your ideas, anything that could make this resource better for you and others.
+I genuinely welcome your feedback, your questions, your ideas, and anything that could make this resource better for you and others.
 Consider this not just a blog, but a conversation I’d love to keep going.
-Therefore if you have any questions about:
+Therefore, if you have any questions about:

 Please contact me personally on LinkedIn or reach out to us via the contact page